matthew-brett/scipy-meson-work/farewell_distutils.md

 ## On the integration frontend

 The *integration frontend* as defined in PEP517 has two roles, that we want to distinguish.
-First we define a new term -- a *shippable package*.
-A shippable package is a package that needs no or minimal further work to install into the Python PATH.
-Wheels are examples of shippable packages, because they contain the distribution tree, with all code compiled, as are Conda packages.
+First we define a new term -- a *built package*.
+A built package is a package that needs no or minimal further work to install into the Python PATH.
+Wheels are examples of built packages, because they contain the distribution tree, with all code compiled, as are Conda packages.

-Sdists and other source trees are not shippable packages, because the installer has to work out what extra build steps need to be done, and do them, before installing the packages.
+Sdists and other source trees are not built packages, because the installer has to work out what extra build steps need to be done, and do them, before installing the packages.
 We call these *source packages*.
 In the case of a pure-Python package, this work is very simple, but it is still work.

 With that distinction, we refine the tasks that an *integration frontend* has to do.

-* *Shippable package installer*.
-In this role, the integration frontend accepts a list of package requirements, or *shippable package* filenames, *resolves* the resulting list of packages that have to be installed, including package *dependencies*, then, as necessary *downloads* and *installs* the resulting set of packages.
-This is how `conda install` works, because `conda` packages are always shippable.
+* *Built package installer*.
+In this role, the integration frontend accepts a list of package requirements, or *built package* filenames, *resolves* the resulting list of packages that have to be installed, including package *dependencies*, then, as necessary *downloads* and *installs* the resulting set of packages.
+This is how `conda install` works, because `conda` packages are always built.
 Pip performs only this role only when all the resulting packages are wheels.
 * *Package builder*.
 Integration frontends may be asked to install from a source tree, or find that they can only get an sdist for a particular dependency.
 In this case, the integration frontend also functions as, or calls into, a *build frontend*.

-With this distinction, we see that Conda is a shippable package installer, and not an integration frontend.
-Pip is shippable package installer and a package builder, and therefore, is an integration frontend.
+With this distinction, we see that Conda is a built package installer, and not an integration frontend.
+Pip is a built package installer and a package builder, and therefore, is an integration frontend.

 See the sketchy diagram below for a simple representation of the various parts